 - Sample Test Case with Explanation

-- A sample test case, with input and expected output, is strongly recommended to explain the problem statement to the candidates with clarity.
+- A sample test case, with input and expected output, is strongly recommended to clarify the problem statement to the candidates.